Haraguroicha/CDA2graph/documents/Final.md

 # 參考文獻
 1. [行政院衛生署電子病歷推動專區.
 (2010, 6/3). 簡介.][1]
 2. [行政院衛生署電子病歷推動專區.
 (2010, 6/3). 歷年補助案.][2]
-3. [G. Kanagaraj and A. C. Sumathi, "Proposal of an open-source Cloud computing system for exchanging medical images of a Hospital Information System," in Trendz in Information Sciences and Computing (TISC), 2011 3rd International Conference on, 2011, pp. 144-149.][3]
-4. [J. Vilaplana, F. Solsona, F. Abella, R. Filgueira, and J. Rius, "The cloud paradigm applied to e-Health," Bmc Medical Informatics and Decision Making, vol. 13, Mar 14 2013.][4]
+3. [J. Vilaplana, F. Solsona, F. Abella, R. Filgueira, and J. Rius, "The cloud paradigm applied to e-Health," Bmc Medical Informatics and Decision Making, vol. 13, Mar 14 2013.][3]
-5. [L. Liu and D. Zhu, "An integrated e-service model for electronic medical records," Information Systems and e-Business Management, vol. 11, pp. 161-183, 2013/03/01 2013.][5]
+4. [L. Liu and D. Zhu, "An integrated e-service model for electronic medical records," Information Systems and e-Business Management, vol. 11, pp. 161-183, 2013/03/01 2013.][4]
-6. [H. Liwei, J. Dongyan, D. Guo, F. Qianjing, and C. Siping, "Enhancing low-dose CT images in the EHR based on HTML5," in Biomedical and Health Informatics (BHI), 2012 IEEE-EMBS International Conference on, 2012, pp. 97-100.][6]
-7. [C. Wen-Chung, L. Hsiu-Hsia, W. Tung-Shen, and C. Chin-Fa, "Bulding a cloud service for medical image processing based on service-orient archtecture," in Biomedical Engineering and Informatics (BMEI), 2011 4th International Conference on, 2011, pp. 1459-1465.][7]
+5. [C. Wen-Chung, L. Hsiu-Hsia, W. Tung-Shen, and C. Chin-Fa, "Bulding a cloud service for medical image processing based on service-orient archtecture," in Biomedical Engineering and Informatics (BMEI), 2011 4th International Conference on, 2011, pp. 1459-1465.][5]
+6. [G. Kanagaraj and A. C. Sumathi, "Proposal of an open-source Cloud computing system for exchanging medical images of a Hospital Information System," in Trendz in Information Sciences and Computing (TISC), 2011 3rd International Conference on, 2011, pp. 144-149.][6]
-8. [W. Xinlei and T. Yubo, "Application of cloud computing in the health information system," in Computer Application and System Modeling (ICCASM), 2010 International Conference on, 2010, pp. V1-179-V1-182.][8]
+7. [W. Xinlei and T. Yubo, "Application of cloud computing in the health information system," in Computer Application and System Modeling (ICCASM), 2010 International Conference on, 2010, pp. V1-179-V1-182.][7]
-9. [G. Lejiang, C. Fangxin, C. Li, and T. Xiao, "The building of cloud computing environment for e-health," in E-Health Networking, Digital Ecosystems and Technologies (EDT), 2010 International Conference on, 2010, pp. 89-92.][9]
+8. [G. Lejiang, C. Fangxin, C. Li, and T. Xiao, "The building of cloud computing environment for e-health," in E-Health Networking, Digital Ecosystems and Technologies (EDT), 2010 International Conference on, 2010, pp. 89-92.][8]
-10. [A. Cho and D. Giustini, "Web 3.0 and health librarians: an introduction," Journal of the Canadian Health Libraries Association, vol. 29, pp. 13-18, 2008/03/01 2008.][10]
-11. [M. N. Kamel Boulos and S. Wheeler, "The emerging Web 2.0 social software: an enabling suite of sociable technologies in health and health care education1," Health Information & Libraries Journal, vol. 24, pp. 2-23, 2007.][11]
+9. [M. N. Kamel Boulos and S. Wheeler, "The emerging Web 2.0 social software: an enabling suite of sociable technologies in health and health care education1," Health Information & Libraries Journal, vol. 24, pp. 2-23, 2007.][9]
-12. [D. Giustini, "Web 3.0 and medicine," BMJ, vol. 335, pp. 1273-1274, 2007-12-20 00:00:00 2007.][12]
-13. [S. M. Syed-Mohamad, S. H. Ali, and M. N. Mat-Husin, "The development and design of an electronic patient record using open source web-based technology," HIM J, vol. 39, pp. 30-5, 2010.][13]
+10. [S. M. Syed-Mohamad, S. H. Ali, and M. N. Mat-Husin, "The development and design of an electronic patient record using open source web-based technology," HIM J, vol. 39, pp. 30-5, 2010.][10]
+11. [A. Cho and D. Giustini, "Web 3.0 and health librarians: an introduction," Journal of the Canadian Health Libraries Association, vol. 29, pp. 13-18, 2008/03/01 2008.][11]
+12. [K.-H. Cheung, K. Y. Yip, J. P. Townsend, and M. Scotch, "HCLS 2.0/3.0: Health care and life sciences data mashup using Web 2.0/3.0," Journal of Biomedical Informatics, vol. 41, pp. 694-705, 10// 2008.][12]
+13. [D. Giustini, "Web 3.0 and medicine," BMJ, vol. 335, pp. 1273-1274, 2007-12-20 00:00:00 2007.][13]
+14. [H. Liwei, J. Dongyan, D. Guo, F. Qianjing, and C. Siping, "Enhancing low-dose CT images in the EHR based on HTML5," in Biomedical and Health Informatics (BHI), 2012 IEEE-EMBS International Conference on, 2012, pp. 97-100.][14]
-14. [高彬原.
-(2012, 6/3). 全民健康雲啟動 整合個人健康履歷.][14]
+15. [高彬原.
+(2012, 6/3). 全民健康雲啟動 整合個人健康履歷.][15]
-15. [莊沛穎.
-(2012, 6/3). 全民健康雲.][15]
+16. [莊沛穎.
+(2012, 6/3). 全民健康雲.][16]
-16. [Wikipedia.
-(6/3). 電子病歷.][16]
+17. [Wikipedia.
+(6/3). 電子病歷.][17]
-17. [K. W. Boone.
+18. [K. W. Boone.
 (2011).
-The CDA Book.][17]
+The CDA Book.][18]
-18. [H. Robert, A. Liora, B. Sandy, B. Calvin, M. Fred, V. Paul, and S. Amnon, "HL7 Clinical Document Architecture, Release 2.0," in ANSI, ed, 2005.][18]
+19. [H. Robert, A. Liora, B. Sandy, B. Calvin, M. Fred, V. Paul, and S. Amnon, "HL7 Clinical Document Architecture, Release 2.0," in ANSI, ed, 2005.][19]
-19. [T. Benson, "Clinical Document Architecture," Principles of Health Interoperability HL7 and SNOMED, pp. 145-160, 2010.][19]
+20. [T. Benson, "Clinical Document Architecture," Principles of Health Interoperability HL7 and SNOMED, pp. 145-160, 2010.][20]
-20. [行政院衛生署.
-(2011, 6/3). 電子病歷交換中心(EEC) 推廣說明會講義.][20]
+21. [行政院衛生署.
+(2011, 6/3). 電子病歷交換中心(EEC) 推廣說明會講義.][21]
-21. [M. C. Valiente, E. Garcia-Barriocanal, and M. A. Sicilia, "Applying an ontology approach to IT service management for business-IT integration," Knowledge-Based Systems, vol. 28, pp. 76-87, Apr 2012.][21]
+22. [M. C. Valiente, E. Garcia-Barriocanal, and M. A. Sicilia, "Applying an ontology approach to IT service management for business-IT integration," Knowledge-Based Systems, vol. 28, pp. 76-87, Apr 2012.][22]
-22. [M. C. Valiente, E. Garcia-Barriocanal, and M. A. Sicilia, "Applying Ontology-Based Models for Supporting Integrated Software Development and IT Service Management Processes," Ieee Transactions on Systems Man and Cybernetics Part C-Applications and Reviews, vol. 42, pp. 61-74, Jan 2012.][22]
+23. [M. C. Valiente, E. Garcia-Barriocanal, and M. A. Sicilia, "Applying Ontology-Based Models for Supporting Integrated Software Development and IT Service Management Processes," Ieee Transactions on Systems Man and Cybernetics Part C-Applications and Reviews, vol. 42, pp. 61-74, Jan 2012.][23]
-23. [T. Bray, J. Paoli, and C. M. Sperberg-McQueen, "Extensible Markup Language (XML) 1.0," in W3C Recommendation, ed, 1998.][23]
+24. [T. Bray, J. Paoli, and C. M. Sperberg-McQueen, "Extensible Markup Language (XML) 1.0," in W3C Recommendation, ed, 1998.][24]
-24. [T. Bray, J. Paoli, C. M. Sperberg-McQueen, E. Maler, and F. Yergeau, "Extensible Markup Language (XML) 1.0 (Fifth Edition)," in W3C Recommendation, ed, 2008.][24]
+25. [T. Bray, J. Paoli, C. M. Sperberg-McQueen, E. Maler, and F. Yergeau, "Extensible Markup Language (XML) 1.0 (Fifth Edition)," in W3C Recommendation, ed, 2008.][25]
-25. [Wikipedia.
+26. [Wikipedia.
 (6/3).
-XML.][25]
+XML.][26]
-26. [J. M. Silva, A. S. M. M. Rahman, and A. E. Saddik, "Web 3.0: a vision for bridging the gap between real and virtual," presented at the Proceedings of the 1st ACM international workshop on Communicability design and evaluation in cultural and ecological multimedia system, Vancouver, British Columbia, Canada, 2008.][26]
+27. [J. M. Silva, A. S. M. M. Rahman, and A. E. Saddik, "Web 3.0: a vision for bridging the gap between real and virtual," presented at the Proceedings of the 1st ACM international workshop on Communicability design and evaluation in cultural and ecological multimedia system, Vancouver, British Columbia, Canada, 2008.][27]
-27. [D. Farber.
+28. [D. Farber.
 (2006, 2013/6/3).
-The new era of innovation.][27]
+The new era of innovation.][28]
-28. [R. MacManus.
+29. [R. MacManus.
 (2007, 2013/6/3).
-Eric Schmidt Defines Web 3.0.][28]
+Eric Schmidt Defines Web 3.0.][29]
-29. [J. Hendler, "Web 3.0 Emerging," Computer, vol. 42, pp. 111-113, 2009.][29]
+30. [J. Hendler, "Web 3.0 Emerging," Computer, vol. 42, pp. 111-113, 2009.][30]
-30. [T. O'Reilly and J. Battelle, Web Squared: Web 2.0 Five Years On: O'Reilly Media, 2013.][30]
+31. [T. O'Reilly and J. Battelle, Web Squared: Web 2.0 Five Years On: O'Reilly Media, 2013.][31]
-31. [T. Heath and C. Bizer, "Linked Data: Evolving the Web into a Global Data Space," Synthesis Lectures on the Semantic Web: Theory and Technology, vol. 1, pp. 1-136, 2011/02/09 2011.][31]
+32. [T. Heath and C. Bizer, "Linked Data: Evolving the Web into a Global Data Space," Synthesis Lectures on the Semantic Web: Theory and Technology, vol. 1, pp. 1-136, 2011/02/09 2011.][32]
-32. [K.-H. Cheung, K. Y. Yip, J. P. Townsend, and M. Scotch, "HCLS 2.0/3.0: Health care and life sciences data mashup using Web 2.0/3.0," Journal of Biomedical Informatics, vol. 41, pp. 694-705, 10// 2008.][32]
 33. [I. Hickson, "HTML Living Standard," in WHATWG, ed, 2013.][33]
 34. [S. Jobs.
 (2010, 2013/6/3).
 Thoughts on Flash.
 Apple Inc.][34]
 35. [Wikipedia.
 (6/3).
 HTML5.][35]